akhmanova/cachito/README.md

 all dependencies from the JS registry.
 The union of these two repositories gives the set of all the JS dependencies ever encountered by Cachito.

-On each request, Cachito will create a proxy repository to the JS group repository (e.g. `cachito-js`).
-Cachito will populate this proxy repository to contain the subset of dependencies declared in the repository's lock file.
-Once populated, Cachito will block the repository from getting additional content.
-This prevents the consumer of the repository from installing something that was not declared in the lock file.
-This is further enforced by locking down the repository to a single user created for the request, which the consumer will use.
-Please keep in mind that for this to function properly, anonymous access needs to be disabled on the Nexus instance or at least not set to have read access on all repositories.

-These repositories and users created per request are deleted when the request is marked as stale or the request fails.

 ### Nexus For pip

 The pip package manager functionality relies on [Nexus Repository Manager 3][nexus-docs] to store